limehouselabs/led-screens/content/docs/tiles/dmg1083/_index.md

 The remainder of the pins _appear_ to be a standard "HUB320" interface:
 * `A`, `B`, `C`, `D`, `E` are address lines.
-* `R1`, `B1`, `G1`, etc are the pixel data lines (which are connected to the input of the MBI5153 shift register drivers).
+* `R1..4`, `B1..4`, `G1..4` are the pixel data lines (which are connected to the input of the MBI5153 shift register drivers).
 * `CLK`, `LAT` and `OE` are the standard control lines, but as discussed below, the behaviour is anything but standard.
 They correspond to the `DCLK`, `LE`, and `GCLK` pins on the MBI5153.

-Data lines are buffered with 74HC245 bus transceivers.
-These may not be drivable with 3.3V logic.
-The original driver cards are 5V.
+Data line inputs are buffered with `74HC245` bus transceivers.
+These must be driven with 5V logic levels -- 3.3V is not sufficient.
+The Novastar cards use the `74HCT245` as an output buffer to level-shift 3.3V to 5V.
+If you use a different level-shifter you should verify that it has a fast enough rise time to handle the required frequency.

 The two data connectors on the left and right sides are directly connected and the pinouts are identical.
 (This is convenient for connecting a logic analyser.)

 ## Driving

-<div class="warning">We're yet to drive these panels with custom code, so this is all partially speculative!</div>

 Don't be deceived: while the interface on this panel looks superficially similar to smaller LED matrix panels, this hides the significant complexity of the MBI5153 driver chip.
 You'll need to refer extensively to the MBI5153 [datasheet](/datasheets/MBI5153-VA.01-EN.pdf) and [application note](/datasheets/MBI5153%20Application%20Note%20V1.02-EN.pdf).